influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-schema.md

 | h2o_quality,location=santa_monica,randtag=3 |
 | h2o_temperature,location=coyote_creek       |

-The query's output is similar to the [line protocol](/enterprise_influxdb/v1.9/concepts/glossary/#influxdb-line-protocol) format.
+The query returns all series in the `noaa` database.
+The query's output is similar to the [line protocol](/influxdb/v2.4/reference/syntax/line-protocol/) format.
-Everything before the first comma is the [measurement](/enterprise_influxdb/v1.9/concepts/glossary/#measurement) name.
+Everything before the first comma is the [measurement](/influxdb/v2.4/reference/glossary/#measurement) name.
-Everything after the first comma is either a [tag key](/enterprise_influxdb/v1.9/concepts/glossary/#tag-key) or a [tag value](/enterprise_influxdb/v1.9/concepts/glossary/#tag-value).
+Everything after the first comma is either a [tag key](/influxdb/v2.4/reference/glossary/#tag-key) or a [tag value](/influxdb/v2.4/reference/glossary/#tag-value).
 The `noaa` has 5 different measurements and 13 different series.

 #### Run a `SHOW SERIES` query with several clauses